koduki/vaccine-booking-simulator/app/README.md

-# vaccine-booking-simulator project
+# booking-simulator

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+This project is simulator to estimate load of booking site.

 ## Running the application in dev mode